Set auto attendant languages for Audio Conferencing in Microsoft Teams

 Languages can be set for dedicated but not for shared phone numbers.

-To see a list of countries/regions in which Audio Conferencing in Office 365 using Microsoft as the provider is available, see Phone numbers for Audio Conferencing.
+To see a list of countries/regions in which Audio Conferencing in Microsoft 365 or Office 365 using Microsoft as the provider is available, see Phone numbers for Audio Conferencing.

 Want to use Windows PowerShell?